 Then it was time to attach the mailbox to the post, which was very easily done with the screws and screw holes provided with the mailbox.

 We really wanted to add some trim layers to the post itself.
 But we knew adding wood trim would result in future mold and rot issues.
-So we instead used already white vinyl moulding and cut pieces for the top and bottom of the posts.
+So we instead used already white vinyl molding and cut pieces for the top and bottom of the posts.

-You can see here how my husband cut the edges at a 45 degree angle so they would fit nicely around the posts.
+You can see here how my husband cut the edges at a 45-degree angle so they would fit nicely around the posts.

 Then he carefully pieced them together and secured the trim with a nail gun.